kevinzhao07/django_posts/information.md

 > to show how you want to display each model that's being printed in the shell, we can create a "dunder" function, in our case, `__str__(self)` to specify what we want to display when it is printed.

 **<ins>What can we do with these created Models and objects?</ins>**
-each of these newly crated objects can be set to a variable, and it's attributes can be accessed with `.` because we had a foreign key, we were able to access any `User` object inside of our `Post` object, which makes it easy to grab information about a user based on a `Post`. also, we are able to see all `Post` objects made by one `User` by running the command `[USER VARIABLE].[NAME OF MODEL].set.all()`. within this `set` command, we are also able to create more `Post` objects by adding onto the end `.create()` and fill in attribute fields.
+each of these newly created objects can be set to a variable, and it's attributes can be accessed with `.` because we had a foreign key, we were able to access any `User` object inside of our `Post` object, which makes it easy to grab information about a user based on a `Post`. also, we are able to see all `Post` objects made by one `User` by running the command `[USER VARIABLE].[NAME OF MODEL].set.all()`. within this `set` command, we are also able to create more `Post` objects by adding onto the end `.create()` and fill in attribute fields.
 > creating it this way does not require any `.save()` or `author` attribute.

 **<ins>Importing Models into `views.py` to be used with generating webpages</ins>**
 in the `.py` file, we have to import our Model to use as context to pass onto our template `.html` files. our old `context` passed in dummy data from our `posts` that we created, but now since we imported our Models, there is no need for hardcoding data. we can do this by `from .models import [NAME OF MODEL]`, and now we are able to use this model as we please in this file.

 **<ins>Register our Models onto `admin` site</ins>**
-we want to have specific models of our choosing show up on the admin page, so we are able to edit/add/and delete them from the `admin` GUI. it's really easy: we just have to run `admin.site.register([NAME OF MODEL])` in that `admin` GUI, we are able to edit users/content, etc.
+we want to have specific models of our choosing show up on the admin page, so we are able to edit/add/and delete them from the `admin` GUI. it's really easy: we just have to run `admin.site.register([NAME OF MODEL])` in our app's `admin.py`, and we are able to edit users/content, etc.
+> make sure to import the model from our `models.py`

 ## Authenticating Users with Login/Password
 we start off with creating a new app called `users`, since it will have it's own template,`views.py`, etc. this will be in the same directory as our `blog` app.